-Eskrima (also known as Kali or Arnis) is an incredibly versatile martial art from the Philippines.
-When training in these arts, you learn a refined sense of effective angles of attack and defense.
-Initially trained with rattan sticks, the Eskrimador quickly learns that this attack style can be worked with, a knife, a sword, an empty hand, and other objects as well.
-The versatility of the weapon-based Filipino martial art (FMA) derives from this ability to use whatever tool is at hand for devastatingly effective self-defense.
+Eskrima (also known as Kali or Arnis) is an incredibly versatile Martial Art that originated in the Philippines.
+During Eskrima/Kali/Arnis training at Northwest Fighting Arts, you’ll develop a refined sense of effective angles of attack and defense.
+Initially trained with rattan sticks, the Eskrimador quickly learns that this attack style can be worked with a knife, a sword, an empty hand, and a variety of other objects.
+The versatility of this weapon-based Filipino Martial Art (FMA) derives from an ability to use whatever tool is at hand for devastatingly effective self-defense.

-Your Portland Eskrima training will focus on footwork drills to develop effective evasive movement, conditioning and strength.
-With dedicated practice, you will notice a significant improvement in your agility and stability.
+Your Portland Eskrima/Kali/Arnis training will focus on footwork drills to develop effective evasive movement, conditioning, and strength.
+With dedicated practice, you’ll notice a significant improvement in your agility and stability.
 The strike flow patterns are worked offensively and defensively to help sharpen coordination and refine the reflexes.
 These patterns progress to incorporate trapping and disarming techniques, which are used to eliminate the threat of an opponent’s weapon.

-Ultimately, we move into free form sparring, applying everything we have learned in a live situation.
-These classes are exciting, varied and a lot of fun.
+As you progress in your skill, we’ll move into free form sparring.
+Here, we’ll apply everything we’ve learned in a live situation.
+These classes are exciting, varied, and a lot of fun.